Nolan Jones Player Props: Rockies vs. Nationals

-On Monday, Nolan Jones (batting .188 in his past 10 games) and the Colorado Rockies play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 7:05 PM ET.
+Nolan Jones -- .219 average over his past 10 games -- will be in action for the Colorado Rockies against the Washington Nationals, with Trevor Williams on the hill, on July 25 at 7:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Marlins.
+He notched a home run while going 2-for-4 in his last game against the Nationals.

 Nolan Jones Game Info & Props vs. the Nationals